kevinyao93/CS245-Project-1/README.md

 ### Generated phrases from Twitter

 We put a example zip file (`2020-03-22_clean-hydrated.zip`) in the repository.
 This is the compressed result from one of our text file (`2020-03-22_clean-hydrated.txt`) as a example.
 We used AutoPhrase to mine the phrases from 7 text files like this.
 Due to the GitHub size restrictions, we can't upload everything related to AutoPhrase to make it run.
-However, the process of running AutoPhrase as follow:
+However, the process of running AutoPhrase is as follows:

 **NOTE**